Clinical safety case report

 Executive summary

 In line with the compliance requirements of the NHS Digital safety standard DCB0129 a structured clinical safety assessment has been undertaken of the Concentric digital consent application.
-This clinical safety case report (CSCR) outlines the evidence that the safety and documentation requiremements are met.
+This clinical safety case report (CSCR) outlines the evidence that the safety and documentation requirements are met.

 This CSCR outlines our approach to clinical safety risk assessment and the mitigations in place to manage identified risks.